 - Refresh Token: my-refresh-token-ABCDEF123456789"

-Set up calendar integration:
+Set up integration:

-"Integrate my Google Calendar using these credentials:
+"Integrate my Google Calendar with:

 - Platform: Google